Zindua

 Track delivery

 View logs in the dashboard.
-Webhooks for email events.
-WhatsApp delivery status appears in logs.
+Webhooks fire for email.delivered and email.failed when configured.

 < 5 min